xaamin/actions-cache/README.md

 ### Inputs

-* `key` - An explicit key for a cache entry.
-See [creating a cache key](#creating-a-cache-key).
+* `key` - An explicit key for restoring and saving the cache
 * `path` - A list of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
 * `restore-keys` - An ordered list of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
+Note
+`cache-hit` returns false in this case.
 * `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
 Default: `false`
 * `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
 Default: `false`
+* `SAVE_CACHE` env - Controls when to save cache.
+By default, a new cache is created if the job completes successfully.
+Available values
+  - `success`, the cache is saved on success.
+  - `always`, the cache is saved also on job failure.
+  - `never`, the cache is never saved, i.e. realizing read-only cache.
+  - `failure`, the cache is saved also on failure.
+  - No value saves the cache only on success

 #### Environment Variables